Eliteserien: League ranking and European qualification

 In the UEFA coefficient, UEFA's rankings of European leagues based on their performances in European competitions over a five-year period, the league ranked 27th at the end of the 2012–2013 European season, its lowest ranking since 1993.
 The league's highest ranking, tenth place, came in 1998.
 The winners of the previous calendar year's Eliteserien enter the second qualifying round of the UEFA Champions League, while the cup winners enter the second qualifying round of the Europa Conference League.
 The second and third placed teams also enters the second qualifying round of the Europa Conference League.
 In the 2013–2014 season, Norway also had an additional place in the first qualifying round of the Europa League due to its fair play ranking.

-The following data indicates Norwegian coefficient rankings between European football leagues.
+The following is a table indicating Norwegian league coefficient rankings compared to other UEFA leagues.